 To become a legal guardian, the following steps must be taken:

-1. Find the court with the proper venue and jurisdiction.
+- Find the correct court.
+Determine the proper venue and jurisdiction.
 In other words, find the court that has decision-making power according to where the child is living.

-2. Collect the paperwork for the child and for the guardian
+- Gather required documents.
+Collect necessary paperwork for both the child and the proposed guardian.

 Shepelsky